 Once you’ve identified your campaign objective, you then tell Facebook to whom your ads should be displayed.
 This is done by what is known as audience segmentation – the process of providing Facebook with a profile of your ideal audience so Facebook only displays your ads to people who exhibit the behaviors and belong to the demographics you’re interested in.
 Facebook has thousands of custom audience parameters, allowing you to create amazingly refined audience segments for your campaigns.
 You can also create custom audiences by uploading data on existing customers that you already have, which enables Facebook to create “lookalike” audiences based on parameters that you choose.

-Just like Google AdWords and Bing Ads, Facebook utilizes an auction system to determine which ads are shown to which users.
+Just like Google Ads (formerly known as Google AdWords) and Bing Ads, Facebook utilizes an auction system to determine which ads are shown to which users.
 However, there are a couple of elements that are unique to Facebook advertising, the first of which is a concept known as competitive value.

 The competitive value of a Facebook ad is the sum of an advertiser’s maximum bid – how much an advertiser is willing to pay every time a user takes the desired action – and the ad’s intrinsic quality bid, or how much engagement an ad brings to Facebook and the user experience.
 Although the precise methodology behind how Facebook calculates intrinsic quality bid is a closely guarded secret, Facebook does concede that factors such as the volume of clicks, likes, and shares is included in this calculation, as is general feedback on an ad.